Hulu's 'Dopesick' tells the chilling story of America's opioid crisis

 But when a back injury at the mine leads Betsy to take OxyContin prescribed by Dr. Finnix, her fortunes change dramatically.

-Adapted by Danny Strong (co-creator of Fox's hit drama Empire) from a non-fiction book by Beth Macy, Dopesick leapfrogs across storylines and time periods in a way which can be a little confusing, despite onscreen graphics showing what year scenes are set in.
+Adapted by Danny Strong (co-creator of Fox's hit drama Empire) from a nonfiction book by Beth Macy, Dopesick leapfrogs across storylines and time periods in a way that can be a little confusing, despite onscreen graphics showing what year scenes are set in.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.